 Plug-and-Play VR Comfort

-Instantly make your Unity VR game more comfortable!
+Instantly make your Unity or UE4 VR game more comfortable!
 VR Tunnelling Pro reduces sim-sickness during intense motion with a wide range of industry-leading techniques.
 From tunnelling - controlling peripheral vision or replacing it with a static "cage" - to altering camera motion, VRTP is a one-stop platform for adding existing techniques and easily developing your own.

 Use the default settings or delve into the huge range of options and modes, including cubemaps, 3D cage and blur.
 Mask objects from effects or create static windows and portals.
 Use the debug tools to fine-tune motion sensitivity.